Summary: in this tutorial, you’ll learn about the PHP AND operator and how to use it to build a complex logical expression.

 operator.
 The precedence of an operator specifies the order in which PHP evaluates.

-Suppose that you want to offer discounts to customers who buy more than three items with a price of more than 99.
+Suppose you want to offer discounts to customers who buy more than three items at a price of more than 99.
 To determine whether customers can get a discount or not, you can use the AND operator as follows:

 <?php